DevZibah/Tita/README.md

 # TITA

-TITA is a decentralised micro-lending platform that was developed to help startups, investors, and individuals interested in getting a soft loan using Blockchaint Technology.
+TITA is a decentralised micro-lending platform that was developed to help startups, investors, and individuals interested in getting a soft loan using Blockchain Technology.

 TITA platform will enable entrepreneurs and startups in building their business success with just a minute of interest.